lancegosu/AI-Extensions/README.md

 # AI Extensions

-AI Extensions currently consists of two independent Chrome extensions: LookItUp and Persona, each leveraging OpenAI API for text-related tasks.
+AI Extensions currently consists of two independent Chrome extensions: LookItUp and Persona, each leveraging OpenAI GPT-3.5-turbo for text-related tasks.

 ## LookItUp

 ### Overview

-LookItUp allows users to define highlighted text on a webpage using OpenAI's GPT-3.5-turbo.
+LookItUp allows users to define highlighted text on a webpage.

 ### Usage